 Having spent a lot of time in Colombia, it really is up there as being one of my favorite countries in the world.
 I urge anyone on the fence about visiting Colombia to do it.
 A holiday in Colombia is always a magical experience.

 Yes, Colombia does have a murky past, and I know that puts many people off, but as a woman who traveled there alone more than once, I can recommend it with total confidence.
-But, if you are hesitant, there are plenty of companies like The Voyageurs Collection who you can book a diving holiday in Colombia with.
+But, if you are hesitant, there are plenty of companies like Original Travels with who you can book a diving holiday in Colombia.
 As it’s all organized for you you can rest assured with peace of mind that you will have a wonderful vacation experience.
 All of their trips are tailor-made so no matter your skill level they can work with you to custom-make a Colombia diving and sightseeing tour that meets all of your needs.

-Time to get down to the best places to scuba dive in Colombia!
+Time to get down to the best dive sites in Colombia!

 Scuba Diving Colombia Highlights